mc117db/Digipen-Notes/CS180/cs180-week5-wed.md

 # Monolithic OS architecture
 ![Monolithic Architecture](https://i.imgur.com/jyeCLkK.jpg)
-- Everything almost runs in knerl model.
+- Everything almost runs in kernel model.
 - Example: Linux (Older version) - Newer version of Linux goes by a hybrid approach (Monolithic with Microkernel)
   - Can be though of one single file where every subsystems exist within the system.
   - A subsystem is a set of system calls/system procedures.